thijsDieperink/strad-md-infra/setup/basicVBox/README.md

    - Activate docker | `sudo systemctl start docker`
    - Give proper permissions | `sudo chmod 666 /var/run/docker.socket`
    - Run | `docker ps` or `docker run hello-world` to test if this worked

+## Testing
+Now you have implemented your brane setup, it is time to test it and run a workflow.
+To start with this, I suggest to read the readme of the *'tutorials'* folder properly.
+This will help you get familiar with all the brane related things.
+Good luck!!